 With humanity’s collective soul at stake, how far will Jackie go to reach the top?

-Ever hear some of the trash on the airwaves over the last ten years or so and wonder what happened to good music?
+You ever hear some of the trash on the airwaves over the last ten years or so, shake your head, and wonder mournfully what happened to good music?
 Why this slide into auto-tuned mediocrity that is only occasionally peppered by the voices of people with true talent?
-Well, Michael Logan has with Wannabes, and his answer to this riddle with both amuse and horrify you.
+Well, Michael Logan, like many of the rest of us, has, and his answer to this riddle with both amuse and horrify you.
 The devil did it.
 Why’s that horrifying, you say?
 Well, because it’s disturbingly believable, that’s why!
-You know it’s bull, yet you find yourself nodding slowly and thinking “I can see that.”
+You know it’s complete bull, yet at the same time, you find yourself nodding slowly and thinking “I can see that.”

 Well, to be fair, it’s not the devil himself.
 Satan doesn’t really do grunt work.
-So, ruining music is a task given to a low-level demon named Murmur.
-He’s determined to make a name for himself by getting rid of all the talent in the music industry.
+Instead ruining music is a task given to a low-level demon named Murmur, who is determined to make a name for himself by getting rid of all the talent in the music industry.
 He doesn’t want humanity getting any closer to God, and fulfilling this task will propel him up from obscurity.

 Logan’s writing talent is obvious in Wannabes and I’m glad to see this variation on quirky humor/thriller from him.
-The characters are believable, the action doesn’t feel super fast-paced, but yet it still keeps your attention.
-There’s enough nods to major figures in music that those who have a true love for the subject will find themselves sitting back in their seat, sighing, and thinking wistfully of ‘the good ol’ days’.
-Towards the end there’s some pokes at religion.
-I’m sure they’ll twist the panties of religious fundamentalists, but I found it all to be good fun.
+The characters are believable, the action doesn’t feel super fast-paced, but it still keeps your attention, and there’s enough nods to major figures in music that those who have a true love for the subject will find themselves sitting back in their seat, sighing, and thinking wistfully of ‘the good ol’ days’.
+Towards the end there’s some pokes at religion that I’m sure will put the panties of religious fundamentalists in a bunch, but I found it all to be good fun.